sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 Where our inputs (functions and inputs) change the state of the system, or cause it to produce a visible output

-From the perspective of the API, there are only tow types of functions
+From the perspective of the API, there are only two types of functions:
 1. Functions that change the flow of data inside the state machine
 2. Functions that change the state of the machine itself